Fixel656/Roblox-Emotes-GUI-Script-R6-R15/README.md

 - Cool options: Pausing all animations, stopping all default animations, pausing default "Animate" script, falling and reversing animations
 - Other color themes
 - Saveable settings and position
-- HotKeys
 - Ability to use animation by entering its ID
-- Added SGA - SpecificGameAnimations: file with Animations for some games.
+- Added SGA - SpecificGameAnimations: file with Animations for specific games.
 It will be places with emotes available in these places specifically.<br/>
 I will add it manually and type available ones in README.
 Also you can add files for yourself in your files folder.
 More information [here](https://github.com/Fixel656/Roblox-Emotes-GUI-Script-R6-R15/wiki/SpecificGameAnimations-and-how-to-make-your-own-SGA). <br/>
 (You can add your SGA in [Discussions](https://github.com/Fixel656/Roblox-Emotes-GUI-Script-R6-R15/discussions/categories/your-sga-specific-game-animations) so i can add it to Github)<br/>
 - Emote wheel (Activate by <kbd>,</kbd> button.
 You can't edit emotes for it in Gui itself (at least for now), You'll need to edit files in EmoterData folder.
 (Gonna add a guide later).